pmacau/ChessProject/README.md

 "self memorize" mode rather than the "normal" mode (in which was described prior).
 I want a modifier that makes it so only one side can spawn, or potentially more sides, more than just black and white.
-- I want the difficulties to give a certain amount of lives (attempts that you can get incorrect with resetting)
+- I want the difficulties to give a certain amount of lives (attempts that you can get incorrect with resetting).